Header image courtesy of @tsudaniel (via Instagram)

 Because of its speed, cha chaan teng is an all-time favourite for many office workers who want to grab a hearty breakfast before work, a quick lunch, or a simple but filling dinner after an exhausting day in the office.

 If you are having a specific craving, cha chaan teng can surely satisfy you with their diverse food items.
 Want something savoury?
-Try the spicy lo ding (撈丁; instant noodles without soup) or the piquant satay beef noodles.
+Opt for the spicy and ever-comforting lo ding (撈丁; instant noodles without soup) or the piquant satay beef noodles.

 On the lighter side, you will find macaroni soup with sliced ham—a staple for every child visiting a cha chaan teng with their parents—or spaghetti soup with char siu.
 For a tea-time guilty pleasure, look no further than the classic combo of a decadent Hong Kong-style French toast with red bean ice.
-They even serve Chinese dishes such as sweet and sour pork or steamed minced pork at dinner.
+Cha chaan tengs might even serve Chinese dishes such as sweet and sour pork or steamed minced pork at dinner.

 Hong Kong netizens have compiled a list of unspoken rules observed in every cha chaan teng.
 Here are several of them for your amusement.